-Council is alarmed that neither the SA or EA referenced the Warrumbungle Shire Council Economic Development Strategy.
-The Strategy contains specific actions relating to local economic opportunities, skills availability and training and should be explicitly referenced in the SA and EA.
-The details within the Strategy must also form the basis for the local details regarding local product and service procurement that will be included in the post-approval Workforce Management Plan.
+These documents contain specific actions relating to local economic opportunities, skills availability and training and should be explicitly referenced in the SA and EA.
+The details within the plans must also form the basis for the local details regarding local product and service procurement that will be included in the post-approval Workforce Management Plan.
 Council expects early involvement in this Plan, and that it will be completed to Council's satisfaction.